-DG: The night we met, you were wearing a little badge that said, ‘She, Her, Hers’ and I thought, “oh, Ezra’s wearing a name badge!”
+DG: The night we met, you were wearing a little badge that said, ‘She, Her, Hers’ and I thought, “oh, Ezra’s wearing a name badge to guide us along!”
 It was a deeply orderly rebellion.
 That seems very you.

 I got it at a queer wedding.
 They had a bowl of different badges and everyone was encouraged to wear one.
 I use, ‘he, his and him’ also but I realised that you have to push for the one that won’t otherwise come forward.
 So I say that I prefer ‘she’ even though ‘she’ and ‘he’ are both completely accurate.
 I push ‘she’ because otherwise the tide of masculinity is always tugging at my ankles.

 DG: Last month, you posted an Insta of you wearing a bra.

 I love bras.
 I feel much better, presenting feminine.
 But I don’t need to pass as a cis-woman.
 To be he and him, I don’t have to reach deeply.
 But to push forward my femininity and make it legible to others feels great.
 I don’t know why but it’s improved my life a lot, over the last 5 or 6 years.